DhanushKanna07/NexusFlowAI/README.md

 The code i commented fully (down) is the part where i checked in GET/Search where it can call the data from the data chunk.It successfully retrived the required chunk where i asked the question from the VectorDB

+Extra Added BLIP model from Huggingface for Metadata storage